 This means that most visitors to your site are probably using Chrome.
 Even if your site does not handle sensitive data (such as credit card information or passwords), your site will still be marked as 'insecure' by Google.
 Visitors to your site may be concerned about the warning and choose to avoid your site.

-To ensure your website traffic is not affected, it's highly recommended you add an SSL certificate.
-DreamHost recommends adding either a free 'Let's Encrypt' or paid 'Comodo' certificate.
+To ensure your website traffic is not affected, it's highly recommended you add an SSL certificate to your website.
+DreamHost recommends adding either a free 'Let's Encrypt' or paid 'Sectigo' certificate.

 A self-signed certificate is not recommended as it will still display a security warning in any browser.